webmonarch/d34raphael/README.md

 d34raphael
 ==========

-**NOTE: This project is effectively dead.
-I've not been able to support it.**
-**If you would like to take ownership, please ping me** **-- Eric Webb, Aug 19, 2013**

 d3 support for raphael.

-This is a project to demonstrate and discuss this proposed Raphael support in d3.
+This means it supports IE!

+*This project is in maintenance mode* -- it tracks *d3v2* and uses a single-package, brute-force way of injecting Raphael support into d3.
+That said, it's battle-tested, and tested and used in-production at [Socrata](https://github.com/socrata).
+It works fully on IE8+.

+If you are looking for a more modern approach, take a look at [r2d3](https://github.com/mhemesath/r2d3/).

 ## Try it